apache/incubator-hugegraph-doc/content/en/docs/contribution-guidelines/subscribe.md

 3. Receive a welcome email.
 After completing the above steps, you will receive a welcome email with the subject WELCOME to dev@hugegraph.apache.org, and you have successfully subscribed to the Apache HugeGraph mailing list.

+Some notes:

+- If you don't receive the confirmation email, please send it after 24 hours later.

+- Don't email to dev until you subscribe to the mailing list successfully (otherwise the mail will be banned).

 # Unsubscribe Mailing Lists

 If you do not need to know what's going on with HugeGraph, you can unsubscribe from the mailing list.